unisonweb/unisonweb-org/src/data/docs/language-reference.md

 # Unison Language Reference

-## (Unison version 1.0.M1)

-This document is an informal reference for the Unison language, meant as an aid for Unison programmers as well as authors of implementations of the language.
+This document is an informal reference for the Unison language meant as an aid for Unison programmers as well as authors of implementations of the language.
+This isn't meant to be a tutorial or introductory guide to the language; it's more like a dry and unexciting tome you consult when you have questions about some aspect of the language. 🧐

-* This language reference, like the language it describes, is a work in progress and will be improved over time ([GitHub link](https://github.com/unisonweb/unison/blob/master/docs/LanguageReference.md)).
+This language reference, like the language it describes, is a work in progress and will be improved over time ([GitHub link](https://github.com/unisonweb/unison/blob/master/docs/LanguageReference.md)).
 Contributions and corrections are welcome!

-A formal specification of Unison is outside the scope of this document, but links are provided to resources that describe the language’s formal semantics.

 ## A note on syntax
 Unison is a language in which _programs are not text_.
 That is, the source of truth for a program is not its textual representation as source code, but its structured representation as an abstract syntax tree.